-Purim is almost here, and I am sharing another delicious hamantaschen cookie recipe.
-I am continuing my Purim baking celebrations with classic sweet flavors – this week it’s pecan pie.
+Every year on Purim I am sharing another delicious hamantaschen cookie recipe.
+I am continuing my Purim baking celebrations with classic sweet flavors – this time it’s pecan pie.
 YUM!

 What’s not to love about pecan pie?
 It’s a delicious flavor that is usually the focus of many Thanksgiving meals so why not use it for other holidays too?
 To celebrate this year’s Purim, add a new flavor to your mishloh manot (sending portions) and you can also create a theme for the package with all kinds of nuts.

 I wanted to try and make one giant hamantaschen.
 This is a nice change from the small cookies and is more of a "cake" cookie for Purim celebrations.
 Seeing as how this year’s celebrations will be at home with only close family, I still made small cookies because I had some extra dough to use.
 You can also create traditional small hamantaschen cookies with this recipe or 2 medium ones.